The arguments for girls having trousers as a uniform option centre around the issues of normal school wear, equality, practicality and health.

 The majority of schools in this and other countries now have trousers as a uniform option for girls.
 There is no evidence to suggest that girls wearing trousers is likely to lead to a decline in academic standards and/ or behaviour.
 School outfitters make trousers for girls as well as for boys.
 Given that girls’ trousers are now such a widely recognised and popular item of school uniform, it is difficult to understand why any school which prides itself on its forward thinking (as most do) does not include trousers as an option for girls.

 A new Equality Act came into force on 1 October 2010.
 It brings together over 116 separate pieces of legislation (including the 1975 Sex Discrimination Act) into one single Act, providing a legal framework to protect the rights of individuals and advance equality of opportunity for all.
 While the wordage of the 2010 Equality Act itself might not mention school uniforms specifically, it does puts great emphasis on the avoidance of activities and actions in all spheres of life that result in one sex being treated less favourably by comparison with the other.
 In addition to the above mentioned Act, there was specific guidance on School Uniform published by the Department for Education in 2013.
 Following this, in May 2014 the DfE published a specific document on the Equality Act and Schools which again emphasises the need to avoid uniforms that are expensive and treat one sex less favourably than the other.
-A brief look at the arguments for girls having the option to wear trousers in school makes it clear that insisting that girls wear skirts at school means that they are being treated less favourably by comparison with boys.
+A brief look at the arguments makes it clear that not allowing girls to wear skirts at school means that they are being treated less favourably by comparison with boys.
 In other words, not allowing girls to wear trousers is discrimination.

 Warmth and comfort